 - Color LED screen – I cannot find any model information on this.
 But the later Ender-3 Pro V2 comes with this one.
 Not a touch screen though.

 - Touchscreens – Yep, some third parties also offer touchscreen kits to upgrade the older Enders.

 Thank you for reading, and we have come to the end of this guide.
-Please comment below if I got some parts wrong, miss out on some parts, or you have anything to share with this guide.
+Please comment below if I got some parts wrong, missed out on some parts, or if you have anything to share with this guide.
 Good luck and happy printing.